Issue 7 - Friday 11th October 2024

 CLASS DOJO

-We have now over 170 parents signed up!
-Click this link to set up a parent account which we will then approve.
-This will provide you with the opportunity to see how many Dojo points your child has earnt and what for.
+Would you like to see how well your child is doing at school?
+We award Dojo points for pupils that go 'above and beyond' in the classroom and these can be seen by parents if you download the app.
+We have over 80% of our families signed up already!
+If you click this link to set up a parent account we will then approve it.
+This acess will provide you with the opportunity to see how many Dojo points your child has earnt and what for.
 Please note that we are only using the app for Dojo points, not messages or photos, therefore you do not need any of the subscription options you might be offered.

 Latest Class Updates